 Department of Economics and Business

-The Department of Economics and Business is dynamic and expanding, well established as a leading economics department in the region, with faculty members from top American and European universities.
+The Department of Economics and Business is dynamic and expanding, well established as a leading department in the region, with faculty members from top American and European universities.
+The department offers innovative, mission-relevant and research-led business, economics, finance, and management education in its MA (in Economics, Economic Policy and Global Economic Relations), MSc (in Business Analytics, Finance and Technology Management) and PhD programs (in Economics and Business Administration).

-The department trains future economists from the region and beyond, providing them with an understanding of the functioning of markets and the role of the state in a market economy.
-Rigorous coursework includes core economic theory (microeconomics and macroeconomics) and econometrics, as well as the study of many applied fields, including labor economics, health economics and economics of education, industrial organization, monetary economics, international economics, law and economics, comparative institutional economics, corporate governance, and economics of transition.
+In our MA and Economics PhD programs rigorous coursework includes core economic theory (microeconomics and macroeconomics) and econometrics, as well as study of many applied fields, including labor economics, health economics and economics of education, industrial organization, international economics, law and economics, corporate governance, among others.

 The Department of Environmental Sciences and Policy is a center of excellence in research on environmental policy and management, offering a comprehensive curriculum for ambitious, intellectually advanced graduate students.